mathworks/MATLAB-Simulink-Challenge-Project-Hub/projects/Wind Turbine Predictive Maintenance Using Machine Learning/README.md

 5. Determine if you can predict faults before they occur by observing key simulation data.
 6. Train a predictive maintenance model using many runs of the simulation.

-Optional:
+Advanced project work:

-7. Find real data on failed turbines and determine if the model could have predicted it.
+Find real data on failed turbines and determine if the model could have predicted it.

 ## Background Material